-• Desert Stage Lines: 65100 San Jacinto Lane, Desert Hot Springs, CA 92240
+Desert Stage Lines: 65100 San Jacinto Lane, Desert Hot Springs, CA 92240 generator (SQG).

-This property is located approximately 1,110 feet north of the Project property.
-It is registered under the Resource Conservation and Recovery Act (RCRA) as an active small quantity generator (SQG).
 The RCRA identification is CA00002613477.
 There are no violations reported over the last three years of available data.

+This property is located approximately 1,622 feet west of the Project property.
+It is registered under the Resource Conservation and Recovery Act (RCRA) as an active small quantity